EMAYAN08/Programming/README.md

 ## Problem 3

 - Implement a job scheduler which takes in a function f and an integer n, and calls f after n milliseconds.

+## Problem 4

+- Implement an autocomplete system.
+That is, given a query string s and a set of all possible query strings, return all strings in the set that have s as a prefix.
+- For example, given the query string de and the set of strings [dog, deer, deal], return [deer, deal].
+- Hint: Try preprocessing the dictionary into a more efficient data structure to speed up queries.